 The panel displays a summary of the Inbox Item values after saving changes and when viewing the panel for a document already associated with an Inbox Item.
 The Events and Products section headers include the number of items in each section in parenthesis next to the section name.
 When all required details are complete, you can promote to Case from the panel.

-In the summary view, you can review the details for the generated Inbox Item:
+In the summary view for all documents, you can review the details for the Inbox Item:

 - Hover over any event or product item to view details in a hovercard.